Cycle Nicaragua, Costa Rica & Panama

 [caption id="attachment_120982" align="alignnone" width="475"] Hacienda La Pacifica[/caption]

 Our first night in Costa Rica is at Hotel Hacienda La Pacifica in the Cañas area.
 The rustic hotel is in a tranquil spot, plus there’s a good chance of seeing exotic birds in the garden.
-When we visit Lake Arenal, we usually stay at the Mystica resort.
-The lodge sits on a green hill and is surrounded by lush gardens.
-The rooms don’t have TV or wifi, but there is free wifi in the reception and restaurant area.
 In La Fortuna, our accommodation is Hotel San Bosco in the centre of lively La Fortuna, home to a selection of great restaurants.
 In Puerto Viejo de Talamanca, our accommodation is normally the peaceful Hotel Escape Caribeño, a short walk from the beach and a 10-minute walk from the town.

 Panama